indexed-xyz/docs/docs/FAQ.md

 ## Is this an open source community effort?

 [indexed.xyz](https://indexed.xyz) is built by Goldsky and sponsored by numerous partners including Coinbase, Gnosis, Arweave, Rill, and Cloudflare.
-Over time, we plan to open-source all the components components of indexed.xyz to make it a true community effort.
+Over time, we plan to open-source all the components of indexed.xyz to make it a true community effort.

 ## What types of decoded data is in indexed.xyz?